 On completion of the initial review of information and scoring, the assessment team concludes that no PI is likely to score below 60 nor weighted average score for any of the three principles to score below 80.
-Based on the PDCR provisional scoring this fishery is likely to pass the assessment against the MSC standard criteria.
-However, this is subject to stakeholder review.
+Based on the PDCR provisional scoring and revised version of PCR, the assessment team recommends the Sea of Okhotsk crab trap fishery for MSC certification.
+However, the assessment identified five Conditions in Principles 2 and 3 described in Table 6 and section 8.5.

-3 Report details
+3. Report details

-3.1 Authorship and peer review details
+3.1.
+Authorship and peer review details